 Pipstickz Posted April 20, 2021 Report Posted April 20, 2021 5 hours ago, Ungod said: Seriously, I know there are original films made now and then.
 I've seen a few, but overall, it seems like the writers in USA are suffering from atrocious writer's block.
 Atrocious and lengthy, since they can rarely come up with something original.
 This we can agree on, it all seems to be sequels, remakes, and spinoffs nowadays.
 Very little original content coming from the traditional media power centres.
 On the topic as a whole, I tend to think this is just the way artistic ideas and influences work.
 Nobody is just creating in a void.
 If due credit is given (often it's not, I understand) I don't necessarily see the harm.
 Which country will make American movies, but better?
 Quote

 Ungod Posted April 20, 2021 Author Report Posted April 20, 2021 Disagree with both.
 The fact that samurai Jack is the best action cartoon just shows you how pathetic the industry is.
 Don't get me wrong, but can't we make action productions that are not based on manga written 30 years ago?
 As for plagiarism in other countries, I'll make my point in a jiffy.
 My problem with Hollywood copying the Japanese is the fact that they're dooming you to be forever 12 (mentally).
 Let's take Mononoke (series).
 In it, this guy is roaming the land, killing these evils that are born from human emotions.
 To do that, he has to determine the form, the origin, the facts, and the whole show is kinda like a detective film, or problem-solving task, whatever, watch the show.
 The point of it is, where there is this great evil, you have to look at all the aspects, and when you've weighted everything, then you can cut at the root of the problem.
 The various tasks are not that important, the plot is interesting, but overarching is this idea of problem solving.
 We've got an issue, let's see how to fix the issue.
 Here comes a lazy script-writer from Hollywood.
 Wow, they've got monsters in here.
 Cool!
 And this badass guy cuts them with the sword.
 Cool!
 And then everybody's happy, there's a damsel crying at the end, they probably did naughty stuff after the show (which means that no, we keep it PG on the cutting, but yes, we insert erotic stuff into the film.
 Then we call the Japanese kinky for showing breasts).
 And he takes the plot, disguises it and turns it into a light vs dark thing, Luke, I am your father.
 Used to be light attribute, now I'm dark.
 That's it.
 Day vs night, light vs dark, god vs satan, whatever.
 What, is that not enough?
 You're looking for some hidden meaning?
 Stop trying to think this much!
 It's just entertainment.
 I mean, whatever they copy, it's always light vs dark and the hero vanquishes evil, happy ending, go home, 12 year-old audience.
 How did the monster appear?
 Who knows, it's an ancient evil that cannot be defeated and keeps appearing every 2 years for a movie.
 What are the motivations of the hero?
 Who knows, he likes getting the girl, probably.
 Let's also accessorize him with a talking sword - it's there in the Jap version, and it looks cool.
 Is there something else behind this whole thing, like maybe some moral, some idea?
 Nope, we don't want to stress your (few) neurons, you won't be able to sleep tonight, thinking that maybe when we've got issues, we're supposed to do some thinking and we're supposed to cut at the root of the problem with determination.
 It's just entertainment; you want education, you go elsewhere (maybe school, maybe).
 And then they wonder the Japanese anime conquers the world.
 How could it NOT do that when scrap budget production has more depth than a Hollywood blockbuster with millions of dollars budget?
 And, well, that blockbuster would've had the depth if the hadn't cut it when copying the plot, but whatever.
 Besides, it's a blockbuster because of the advertising machine which brought people into the cinema after they've heard about this film 30 times a day, each day of the week, and they gave in.
 Also, there's nothing else to watch, since you don't speak other languages.
 You could go watch an Ozu or Tarkovsky, but...
 And of course nowadays you get a lot of crappy animations, because it did conquer the world and it's more and more of a business.
 How did it happen, though?
 Well, they made stuff that had some meaning beyond light vs dark.
 Can we get a beige vs grey, perhaps?
 I know this is how artistic ideas and influences work, but there's a difference between copying (badly) something and taking inside a concept, thinking hard about it and delivering something good at the end of the process.
 What, we've got no social issues around us?
 No human condition thoughts to ponder?
 But you see, it's much easier to copy something than to look around yourself, see what the people around you feel, think, to sympathize with them...After all, that is work, and we prefer stealing.
 That's why Hollywood sucks.
 It's lazy, as I said.
 And if you don't want to hit a wall at the mental age of 12 and find yourself scared when night comes ('cuz dark vs light, it's dark now, Darth Vader is coming), well...you don't watch these crappy movies.
 Why, why watch any Hollywood movie made since the 70's that is half (or much less) of what you'd get if you watched the original film?
 And my issues is primarily this: if the ratio of original vs copies is 7:3, like it may be, that means I get to watch 7 bad movies that are killing my brains for 3 passable ones ('cuz original does not necessarily mean good).
 Also, when a studio is known for remaking loads of films (without giving any attribution...or maybe after 50 years, when the income has dried out), how much trust do I put in it?
 Trust to make an original, that is.
 I don't have that kind of time.
-I'm already getting bored of films altogether, imagine how I feel about that crappy american ''powerhouse'' that lost the creative power when I wasn't even born.
-Mallos, Pipstickz and lashtal 3 Quote
+I'm already getting bored of films altogether, imagine how I feel about that crappy american ''powerhouse'' that lost the creative power when I wasn't even born. lashtal, Mallos and Pipstickz 3 Quote

 lashtal Posted April 20, 2021 Report Posted April 20, 2021 I appreciate this topic and I agree with most of the arguments.
 I think the problem is not "copying", it's the so-called KISS attitude (keep it simple and stupid) which is spreading not only in arts, but literally in every field and corner.
 Have you followed a political debate lately?
 Pip has a point when he writes "Nobody is just creating in a void".
 I was about to write a page long post, but then a quote by T.S.
 Eliot came to mind.
 “Immature poets imitate; mature poets steal; bad poets deface what they take, and good poets make it into something better, or at least something different.”
 I think it's all here.
 Pipstickz 1 Quote